-Assistant director of the UNC LGBTQ Center Angel Collie, who spent years of his life as an international advocate for LGBTQ issues and traveled to 42 countries before the age of 30, says there are a number of factors working to your advantage abroad.
+Former assistant director of the UNC LGBTQ Center Angel Collie, who spent years of his life as an international advocate for LGBTQ issues and traveled to 42 countries before the age of 30, says there are a number of factors working to your advantage abroad.
 Two of these factors are cultural differences and foreigner exceptionalism.

 It may seem surprising, but gender and sexual stereotypes around the world are often completely different than in the United States.
 In some countries, such as Uganda, male friends regularly hold hands, an act often seen as a statement of sexuality in the U.S. In many Asian countries, standards of masculinity and femininity are also different.
 In his time in Kyrgyzstan, Collie was surprised that he was often identified as a woman because of his gauged earrings.
 In Korea, on the other hand, men regularly wear earrings and sometimes makeup.